Unroutable orders

 ## Reasons for unroutable orders

-There is a chance that the DOMS is not able to route an order due to:
+There's a chance that the routing strategy could result in an order not being able to route due to:

 * No facility can fulfill the requirements of a particular order

-Especially in case of a [same day order](/documentation/by-pillar/store-operations/carrier-management/carrier-features-and-requirements.md#same-day-delivery) it is very likely that an order cannot be routed at all because there is no facility available which can fulfill the request of the consumer on that very day.
+Especially in the case of a [same day order](/documentation/by-pillar/store-operations/carrier-management/carrier-features-and-requirements.md#same-day-delivery), it's very likely that the order can't be routed at all because no facility is available to fulfill the consumer's request that day.

 ## **Using a fallback facility**